Set Up Your Hardware with Square for Restaurants

 To do so:

-Connect one end of the USB cable to your reader and the other end to a USB port (e.g., a mobile phone charger, laptop or desktop computer or the USB hardware hub for Square Stand.
-You can also insert your reader into the Dock for Square Reader.
+Connect one end of the USB cable to your reader and the other end to a USB port (e.g. a wall socket, mobile phone charger, laptop or desktop computer, or the USB accessory hub for Square Stand.

-It takes around 2 hours for a reader with low battery to charge completely.
-To check your battery level, press the button on the side of your reader.
-If fully charged, you will see 4 green lights.
+It takes around two hours for a reader with a low battery to charge completely.
+To check your battery level, press the button on the reader.
+If fully charged, you will see four green lights.

-If you’re using a Square Stand with the reader, connect your reader to the USB hardware hub of the stand with the included Dock for Square Reader.
-If all USB ports on the hub are occupied by other hardware, you can connect your reader wirelessly to your device.
+If you’re using a Square Stand with the reader, connect your reader to the USB accessory hub of the stand with the included Dock for Square Reader (1st generation).
+If all USB ports on the hub are occupied by other hardware, you can connect your reader wirelessly to your device via Bluetooth.

-Before connecting your reader, make sure Bluetooth is turned on in your device settings.
-Note: The reader pairs to Square through the Square for Restaurants POS app – not through your device settings – so be sure to follow each step below:
+Before connecting your Square Reader, make sure Bluetooth is turned on in your device settings.
+Note: The reader pairs to Square through the Square for Restaurants POS app – not through your device settings, so be sure to follow each step below:

-Go to the Restaurants POS app and tap Account.
+Go to the Square for Restaurants POS app and tap Account.

 To pair your reader:

 Put the reader into pairing mode by pressing the reader’s power button for 3–10 seconds.
 You’ll see 4 blinking orange lights.

 Immediately release your finger when you see the orange lights.
 If you see red lights, you’ve held the button too long and you can try again.